aleklisi/The-Sound-Of-Erlang/article.md

 # The sound of Erlang

-This article demonstrates how simple it is to make music.
+This article is about turning Erlang into an instrument.

 ## Requirements